dinushawiki/8_puzzle/README.md

 # 8_puzzle
 # Overview
 Solving 8 puzzle game using A* seacrh.
-Two different heuristics implemeted here.
+Two different heuristics are implemeted here.

 1. Number of misplaced tiles
 2. Manhatten distance